PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 315. A company has a multi-tiered web application on AWS.
 During a recent spike in traffic, one of the primary relational databases on Amazon RDS could not serve all the traffic.
 Some read queries for repeatedly accessed items failed, so users received error messages.
 What can be done to minimize the impact on database read queries MOST efficiently during future traffic spikes?

 - [ ] Use Amazon S3 to cache database query results.
-- [x] Use Amazon RDS as a custom origin for Amazon CloudFront.
+- [ ] Use Amazon RDS as a custom origin for Amazon CloudFront.
 - [ ] Use local storage and memory on Amazon EC2 instances to cache data.
-- [ ] Use Amazon ElastiCache in front of the primary database to cache data.
+- [x] Use Amazon ElastiCache in front of the primary database to cache data.

 ### 316. A Developer must build an application that uses Amazon DynamoDB.
 The requirements state that the items being stored in the DynamoDB table will be 7KB in size and that reads must be strongly consistent.
 The maximum read rate is 3 items per second, and the maximum write rate is 10 items per second.
 How should the Developer size the DynamoDB table to meet these requirements?

-- [ ] Read: 3 read capacity unitsWrite: 70 write capacity units.
+- [ ] Read: 3 read capacity units.
+Write: 70 write capacity units.
-- [x] Read: 6 read capacity unitsWrite: 70 write capacity units.
+- [x] Read: 6 read capacity units.
+Write: 70 write capacity units.
-- [ ] Read: 6 read capacity unitsWrite: 10 write capacity units.
+- [ ] Read: 6 read capacity units.
+Write: 10 write capacity units.
-- [ ] Read: 3 read capacity unitsWrite: 10 write capacity units.
+- [ ] Read: 3 read capacity units.
+Write: 10 write capacity units.

 ### 317. A Developer is creating an AWS Lambda function to process a stream of data from an Amazon Kinesis Data Stream.
 When the Lambda function parses the data and encounters a missing field, it exits the function with an error.
 The function is generating duplicate records from the Kinesis stream.
 When the Developer looks at the stream output without the Lambda function, there are no duplicate records.
 What is the reason for the duplicates?

-- [x] The Lambda function did not advance the Kinesis stream pointer to the next record after the error.
+- [ ] The Lambda function did not advance the Kinesis stream pointer to the next record after the error.
 - [ ] The Lambda event source used asynchronous invocation, resulting in duplicate records.
-- [ ] The Lambda function did not handle the error, and the Lambda service attempted to reprocess the data.
+- [x] The Lambda function did not handle the error, and the Lambda service attempted to reprocess the data.
 - [ ] The Lambda function is not keeping up with the amount of data coming from the stream.

 ### 318. A company is developing an application that will run on several Amazon EC2 instances in an Auto Scaling group and can access a database running on Amazon EC2.
 The application needs to store secrets required to connect to the database.
 The application must allow for periodic secret rotation, and there should be no changes to the application when a secret changes.
 What is the SAFEST way to meet these requirements?

-- [x] Associate an IAM role to the EC2 instance where the application is running with permission to access the database.
+- [ ] Associate an IAM role to the EC2 instance where the application is running with permission to access the database.
-- [ ] Use AWS Systems Manager Parameter Store with the SecureString data type to store secrets.
+- [x] Use AWS Systems Manager Parameter Store with the SecureString data type to store secrets.
 - [ ] Configure the application to store secrets in Amazon S3 object metadata.
 - [ ] Hard code the database secrets in the application code itself.